 Pharmacology is a field of science that studies the mechanism of action of drugs in order to develop and optimize their therapeutic potential.
 Toxicology, on the other hand, is the study of the mechanisms responsible for the adverse effects of drugs, as well as chemicals, physical and biological agents on living organisms.

-To earn a Doctor of Philosophy (Ph.D.) degree in pharmacy in the Division of Pharmacology and Toxicology, students participate in graduate education, research and scholarly work that is designed to promote student achievement of the highest level of professional and academic competence.
+To earn a Doctor of Philosophy (Ph.D.) degree in Pharmaceutical Sciences in the Division of Pharmacology and Toxicology, students participate in graduate education, research and scholarly work that is designed to promote student achievement of the highest level of professional and academic competence.
 A student receiving an advanced degree from the College of Pharmacy is prepared for a career in research and scholarly work in various settings including an academic institution, industrial company or governmental agency.

 > Read more about the program

 Eligibility & Admissions

 Students entering our program have a baccalaureate degree in a discipline such as pharmacy, chemistry, biochemistry or a biological science.
 This training should include coursework in biology, organic chemistry, biochemistry, calculus and physiology.
 The priority deadline for fall applications is December 1.> Read more about admissions

 Email Address: pharmtox

 hyay led the research team that focused on the gene SLC30A10 and its role as a "door opener" in helping to remove elevated levels of manganese from cells.
 The study was published in the Oct.
 15, 2014 issue of The Journal of Neuroscience.

 "Drugs, the Brain and Behavior" is co-authored by Dr. Carlton Erickson, the college's associate dean for research and graduate studies, and Dr. John Brick, executive director of Intoxikon International.

 Andrea Gore is named to the SEBM Distinguished Scientist Award.